 1 John 3:16-18 NIV

-As stated earlier this week, love is action.
-Do whatever you can for whoever you can whenever you can wherever you are…show the love of Christ that is in you to others in your life.
-Serve one another out of love.
+On this Memorial Day, remember this…love is action.
+Do whatever you can for whoever you can, whenever you can, wherever you are…show the love of Christ that is in you to others in your life.
+Honor those who have served to ensure freedom in this country and serve one another out of love.
+Amen.

 “I have told you this so that my joy may be in you and that your joy may be complete.
 12 My command is this: Love each other as I have loved you.
 13 Greater love has no one than this: to lay down one’s life for one’s friends.”

 John 15:11-13 NIV

 (This photo was taken in June of 2021 at The Northern Wisconsin Veterans Memorial Cementary)

 “Know therefore that the Lord your God is God; he is the faithful God, keeping his covenant of love to a thousand generations of those who love him and keep his commandments.”

 Love starts with God, it is God’s to define and for us to receive and give back out.
 He is the Creator and He established love from the very beginning.
 What is most incredible is that God’s love is unconditional…He loves us and has made the Way for us to have a relationship with Him…it is up to each of us to choose how we are going to live, each day.
 Love God, love others and share the Good News.